 Prevention

-## FAQblock on one side requires an i18n ticket before merge - Renaming a slug requires updating both locales in the same PR; lint rule enforces it
+## FAQblock on one side requires an i18n ticket before merge - Renaming a slug requires updating both locales in the same PR; a lint rule enforces it

 Related